GeorginaCarlisle/inspiring-young-writers/README.md

 Code Institute's Slack community - Provided me with support and key insight into issues I was facing.
 Where specific support was gained, this has been noted either in [credits](#credits) or in [bugs](#bugs-and-fixes) as appropriate.

 Code Institute's Tutor support - Helped me to solve bug #3.

+[Django's documentation](https://docs.djangoproject.com/en/3.2) - Used throughout this project to check how to correctly use Django's inbuilt functions and models et.

 ### Other projects